Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Real-world applications

 \subsection{Activation detection in a fMRI finger-tapping task experiment}

 Our second application uses KNOB-SynC to identify activation in fMRI experiments.
 One objective of fMRI is to determine cerebral regions that respond to a task or particular stimulus~\citep{bandettinietal93,belliveauetal91,kwongetal92,ogawaetal90}.
-A typical approach relates, after correction and processing, the observed Blood Oxygen Level Dependent (BOLD) time course sequence at each image voxel to the expected BOLD response~\citep{fristonetal94,glover99,lazar08} by fitting a general linear model~\citep{fristonetal95} and obtaining a test statistic (often a $t$-statistic) that tests for significance at that voxel.
+A typical approach relates, after correction and pre-processing, the observed Blood Oxygen Level Dependent (BOLD) time course sequence at each image voxel to the expected BOLD response~\citep{fristonetal94,glover99,lazar08} by fitting a general linear model~\citep{fristonetal95} and obtaining a test statistic (often a $t$-statistic) that tests for significance at that voxel.
 Thresholding methods~\citep{formanetal95,Genoveseetal2002} are often used on these $t$-statistics to determine activation.
 Attempts to use clustering algorithms have been made, but ~\citet{thirionetal14} found that despite the advantages of speed and simplicity, $k$-means is not, in general, a good performer because it fits ``data idiosyncracies'' and pathologies.
 We therefore explore if KNOB-SynC can improve the $k$-means clustering solution on these datasets.

-Our dataset for this experiment is from a right-hand finger-tapping experiment of a right-hand-dominant male and was acquired over twelve regularly-spaced sessions over the course of two months.
+Our dataset for this experiment is from a right-hand finger-tapping experiment of a right-hand-dominant male and was acquired over twelve regularly-spaced sessions in a two-month span.
 We choose only 5 of these sessions that were identified in~\citet{maitra10} as the ones with the highest reliability.
 Because there is no known gold standard, our comparison here will be of the five partitionings detected in each replication with each other.
 Each dataset was preprocessed and voxel-wise $Z$-scores were obtained that quantified the test statistic under the hypothesis of no activation at each voxel.
 We refer to~\citet{maitraetal02} and ~\citet{maitra09b} for imaging details.
-At each of the $n = 179364$ voxels, we computed the $Z$-scores to test the hypothesis that the expected BOLD levels are significantly related to the right-hand tapping at a voxel.
+At each of the $n = 179364$ voxels, we compute the $Z$-scores to test the hypothesis that the expected BOLD levels are significantly related to the right-hand tapping at a voxel.
 These $Z$-scores for each replication are our (one-dimensional) dataset.
 Because of the large size of the dataset, most competing methods are impractical to apply, so we only use KNOB-SynC here.
+(For computational reasons also, we do not estimate $K_0$ in the $k$-means phase but set it at $K_0=50$.)